-Get up before morning dawn, or around one and one-half hours before sunrise, to see the planet Mars pairing up with the star Spica on the sky’s dome in late November and early December 2017.
-Simply look eastward and you can’t miss the dazzling planet Jupiter near the horizon.
-Mars and Spica are those two colorful starlike objects shining above Jupiter in the morning sky.
+In late November and early December, 2017, get up before morning dawn – say, around one and one-half hours before sunrise – to see the planet Mars pairing up with the bright star Spica, brightest star in the constellation Virgo, on the sky’s dome.
+Look east, and you can’t miss the dazzling planet Jupiter near the horizon.
+Mars and Spica are those two colorful starlike objects shining above Jupiter in the eastern, predawn sky.

-Mars and Spica, the brightest star in the constellation Virgo, should be close enough together to fit within the same binocular field for a good week or so.
-The actual conjunction date is November 29, when Mars passes some 3O north of Spica.
-Three degrees on the sky’s dome is approximately the width of your thumb at an arm’s length.
+Mars and Spica should be close enough together to fit within the same binocular field for another week or so, at least.
+The actual conjunction date is November 29, 2017, when Mars passes some 3O north of Spica on our sky’s dome.
+Three degrees in the sky is approximately the width of your thumb at an arm’s length.

 However, Mars travels much more quickly through the constellations of the zodiac than Jupiter does.
 In the morning sky on January 7, 2018, Mars will finally catch up with Jupiter in front of the constellation Libra.
 It’ll be a stunning conjunction, with Mars passing less than one-quarter degree (0.25o = half the moon’s diameter) south of Jupiter on the sky’s dome.